Tanzanian nationality law: Pre-union (1961–1963)

 On 9 December 1961, Tanganyika gained its independence.
 Under the Independence Constitution, Tanganyikan nationality was conferred on that date upon anyone who had previously been born in Tanganyika or any person who had previously been a CUKC or BPP of Tanganyika, if one of its parents had also been born in Tanganyika.
 Persons born outside of the territory were conferred nationality if their father became, or would have become except for his death, Tanganyikan by birth.
-Those who acquired Tanganyikan status ceased to be British; however provisions were made for persons, such as the large Indian popuplation who might have been born in the territory but whose father was not or wives of persons who did not acquire Tanganyikan nationality, to retain their status as CUKCs or BPPs if they had been born, registered, or naturalised in a place which remained part of the British realm or a state protected by Britain.
+Those who acquired Tanganyikan status ceased to be British; however provisions were made for persons, such as the large Indian population who might have been born in the territory but whose father was not or wives of persons who did not acquire Tanganyikan nationality, to retain their status as CUKCs or BPPs if they had been born, registered, or naturalised in a place which remained part of the British realm or a state protected by Britain.
 Those born after independence acquired nationality by birth in Tanganyika, as long as neither parent was an enemy alien or had diplomatic immunity or by birth abroad through a father who had been born in Tanganyika, as long as the father had not been a CUKC or BPP.
 For a two-year period after independence persons, or their guardians for minor children, who had been born in Tanganyika to foreigners prior to independence; wives of Tanganyikans whose husbands became Tanganyikan at independence or would have become nationals except for their death, wives whose husbands registered in the transitional period or divorcées of such a person; and persons who had previously been naturalised or registered as CUKCs in Tanganyika were allowed to register as nationals.
 After independence, wives could be naturalised upon marriage to a Tanganyikan, but naturalisation rules were to be provided in the nationality law.
 Dual nationality was permissible only to minors born with multiple nationalities.
 Upon reaching majority, one nationality was required to renounced.